Personal and Social Coaching (PSC)

 How can I find out if acupuncture is right for my child?
 How can I schedule a session?

-Therapeutic yoga at NESCA combines movement and verbal processing in a meditative way that helps take children out of their mind and thoughts and into their body.
+Yoga at NESCA combines movement and verbal processing in a meditative way that helps take children out of their mind and thoughts and into their body.
 Each private session is uniquely tailored to ensure the child feels supported and engaged.
 Movement, breathing techniques, and mindfulness tools are interwoven through multisensory mediums of art, music, stories and creative play to encourage a child’s compassionate and positive relationship with himself or herself.
 With this foundation of self-acceptance, courage and strength are nourished to begin the practice of developing positive new coping skills and healthy habits.

-Therapeutic yoga is a wonderful compliment or alternative to traditional psychotherapy.
 Numerous scientific studies have shown that yoga and mindfulness positively impact fitness, emotional regulation, focus and happiness.
 There are many benefits of yoga for children, particularly those with Autism Spectrum Disorders, ADHD, and Anxiety.
 Mind-body approaches are becoming increasingly popular as a means to directly address self-regulation, attention, and emotional reactivity.

 Who Leads Yoga at NESCA?